What Is A Shoulder Dislocation?

 What happens when your shoulder dislocates?

-Shoulder dislocations are common especially in young, active athletes, but it can also occur in others due to falling on your shoulder or other related trauma.
+Shoulder dislocations are common, especially in young, active athletes in San Antonio, but they can also happen to anyone due to a fall or trauma.

 When a shoulder dislocates, it means that one or both of the joints in the shoulder have come out of their normal positions.
 In most cases, a shoulder dislocation involves the humerus (upper arm bone) moving out of the glenohumeral joint.
 During a shoulder dislocation, the ligaments, tendons, and muscles that stabilize the shoulder joint may become stretched, torn, or damaged.
 The severity of the injury can vary, ranging from a partial dislocation (subluxation) where the joint partially comes out and then goes back in on its own, to a complete dislocation where the joint remains out of place until it is put back into position.